Increasing Access And Awareness for Healthier Lives

-One third of women’s health issues worldwide are caused by sexual and reproductive health problems (1).
+Sexual and reproductive health problems comprise a large proportion of women’s health issues worldwide.
 Cervical cancer is deadly because it does not present symptoms until a cure is no longer achievable.
 Cervical cancer is particularly aggressive in women with HIV.
 Early detection and treatment are critical.
-Yet screening, prevention, and treatment of breast and cervical cancers have not been a focus in low and middle-income countries—resulting in a million deaths each year.
+Yet screening, prevention, and treatment of breast and cervical cancers have not been a focus in low- and middle-income countries—resulting in a million deaths each year.

-Gender-based violence, experienced by more than one third of women under 50 around the world, affects women’s health, both physically and mentally.
-The power imbalance between men and women, one of the root causes of gender-based violence, also affects a woman’s ability to seek health care for herself and her children.
-In women across Haiti, Kenya, Peru, South Sudan, and Zambia, non-communicable diseases including hypertension, heart disease, and asthma are also linked to poverty and a lack of health care access and awareness.
+Gender-based violence, experienced by too many women globally, affects women’s health both physically and mentally.
+The power imbalance between men and women, a root cause of gender-based violence, also affects women’s ability to seek healthcare for themselves and their children.
+Across Haiti, Kenya, Peru, South Sudan, and Zambia, noncommunicable diseases—including hypertension, heart disease, and asthma—are linked to poverty and a lack of healthcare access and awareness.

 Cervical cancer is deadly because it presents no symptoms until a cure is no longer achievable, and it is particularly aggressive in women who are HIV infected.
 Although early detection and treatment are critical, screening, prevention, and treatment of breast and cervical cancers have not been a focus in low- and middle-income countries—resulting in the death of more than a million wives, mothers, and daughters each year.